aws-samples/aws-hpc-recipes/recipes/pcluster/latest/README.md

 3. Follow the instructions in the AWS CloudFormation console.
 4. Monitor the status of the stack named **latest-pcluster**.
 When its status is `CREATE_COMPLETE`, navigate to its **Outputs** tab.
 Find the output named **HeadNodeIp** - this is the public IP address for your cluster login node.

+**Note**: This template creates a VPC and subnets.
+If you wish to use your own networking configuration, launch your cluster using the [alternative CloudFormation template](assets/launch-alt.yaml).

 #### Notes

 1. This template selects head node and compute node instance types based on the architecture you choose.
 Since this is a demonstration, rather than a production cluster, smaller instance types have been selected.